Lake with Dead Trees

-Lake with Dead Trees, also known as Catskill, is an oil on canvas painting completed in 1825 by Thomas Cole.
-Depicting a scene in the Catskill Mountains in southeastern New York State, this work is one of five of Cole's 1825 landscapes to found the mid-19th century American art movement known as the Hudson River School.
+Lake with Dead Trees, also known as Catskill, is an oil-on-canvas painting completed in 1825 by Thomas Cole.
+Depicting a scene in the Catskill Mountains in southeastern New York State, this work is one of five of Cole's 1825 landscapes that initiated the mid-19th century American art movement known as the Hudson River School.

 Artist's Background

 Tom Christopher wrote that “[Thomas] Cole’s greatest artistic asset proved to be his untutored eye.”
 Cole emigrated to America with his family in the spring of 1819 at the age of eighteen.
 As a child, his surroundings were of Lancashire, England, an area known to be an epicenter of Britain’s primarily industrial region.
 Because of this, Cole was granted an additional clarity of and sensitivity to the vibrancy of American landscapes awash with color, a stark contrast to the bleak and subdued landscapes of the country he left behind.